Mark Opitz

 Mark Opitz AM (born 1952) is an Australian record producer and audio engineer.
-He started his career with Australian Broadcasting Corporation (ABC) in 1971.
+He started his career with the Australian Broadcasting Corporation in 1971.
 He has produced AC/DC, the Angels, Australian Crawl, Cold Chisel, Divinyls and INXS.
 He has won the ARIA Award for Producer of the Year in 1987 and 1988.
 He had previously won Best Australian Producer at the Countdown Awards for his work in 1980, 1982, 1985 and 1986.
 On 8 June 2020 he was appointed a Member of the Order of Australia (AM) for "significant service to the performing arts, particularly to music production."
 In August of that year he was listed as one of The 7 Most Influential Music Producers of All Time by Mixdown Magazine's David Tomisch and Will Brewster.

 Early years and personal life

 Mark Opitz was born in Melbourne in 1952.
 His mother Shirley, his father and an older sibling had moved from Darwin in the early 1950s to suburban Upwey and then Croydon.
 During childhood his parents separated, he remained with his mother, living in Burwood.
 She worked as a nurse.
 His neighbour and best friend was Kym Gyngell.
 The family relocated to Brisbane when his parents were briefly reconciled.
 After the couple separated again Opitz and his sibling were cared for by various people before being placed in the Margaret Marr Memorial Home for Boys in Wynnum – run by the Methodists.
 While there he was subjected to emotional and physical abuse by the staff and bullying by fellow boarders.
 After leaving the boys home he relocated to Sydney in the early 1970s.
 He has four children from his two marriages.
 As from 2012 Opitz was married to Natalie (his second wife): they met in November 1998 at the Mushroom 25 Concert.